-reference to "the authority" is a reference to the Council or, as the case may be, the committee or sub-committee in relation to whose proceedings or documents the question information whether is exempt or not falls to be determined.
+reference authority" is a reference to the Council or, as the case may be, the committee or sub-committee in relation to whose proceedings documents the question whether information exempt or not falls to be determined.

-"person" includes any public authority, company, or other legally constituted organizations and the partners in a partnership or
+"person" includes any public authority, company, or other legally constituted organizations and partners in a partnership or firm.